Ethereum: Turbo ignited successfully – THE SHAREHOLDER

-The bulls still have the crypto market firmly in their hands by midweek and all of the top 5 coins are again in positive territory this Wednesday.
+The bulls still have the crypto market firmly in their hands by the middle of the week and all of the top 5 coins are again in positive territory this Wednesday.
 A special party is rising at Ethereum after the price mastered the breakout yesterday Tuesday.
-This is how it continues with the Monster Rally.
+This is how the Monster Rally continues.

 THE SHAREHOLDER had pointed out the special technical situation at Ethereum (ETH) several times in the past few days.
 Due to the consolidation in August, pressure was released from the boiler and the overheating that had previously built up could be neutralized.